RandomCreeper/two-stages-water-leakage-detection-and-localization/README.md

 - choose the best one
 - write a timestamped output folder with artifacts

-If you prefer to run from inside the `tinyML/` folder instead, use:
+ To run from inside the `tinyML/` folder instead, use:

 ```bash
 cd tinyML